RemnantSoftware/Remnant.Dependency.Injector/README.md

         Install-Package Remnant.Dependency.Injector -Version 1.0.5

-- Anaylzer package to use [Inject] attribute: See https://github.com/RemnantSoftware/Remnant.Dependency.Injector.Analyzer
+- Analyzer package to use [Inject] attribute: See https://github.com/RemnantSoftware/Remnant.Dependency.Injector.Analyzer

 ## Adapters for other DI containers: